artsy/eigen/docs/vscode.md

 function foo(one: any, two: number, three?): string {}
 ```

 This can improve VS Code's autocompletion and ability to jump between objects quickly.
 As well as offer useful insight about accidental type coercion and nullability through static analysis.
-Most of the time the types can be inferred completely automatically, but I'd strongly recommend doing it for all function parameters.
+Most of the time the types can be inferred completely automatically, however sometimes you may need to [do it yourself](https://github.com/artsy/emission/commit/e5135618b0c8d10d23e64ea0a6ce5d35c0e4af95#diff-2f5aa3c37ef9f2653a0096c9f8344357R45).

+One of the interesting things about types in Flow, are that like Objective-C there are literal and reference types.
+Think `NSInteger` vs `NSNumber`.
+So you should be writing `string` not `String`, as the lowercase variant is the value and `String` is a specific type of class.
+For details there, [see the guide on built-in types](https://flowtype.org/docs/builtins.html).

+The most notable thing you will spot using Flow is that you have to declare what your `state` looks like, [see an example](https://github.com/artsy/emission/commit/e5135618b0c8d10d23e64ea0a6ce5d35c0e4af95#diff-84358beb6307a90d292cb841ec4ad693R30).
+Flow also enforces string enums, so if an API says that it only supports a few string values, you will see errors there.
+This is covered well in the [React section of the Flow guides](https://flowtype.org/docs/react.html).

 _Note:_ React Native decides what part of what languages are exposed to us.
 This list you can find the [raw values here](https://github.com/facebook/react-native/blob/master/babel-preset/configs/main.js#L13).
 A human-readable version [is here](http://facebook.github.io/react-native/docs/javascript-environment.html).
 If you want the TLDR, you should use types as much as possible from Flow.
 React-Native [strips](http://babeljs.io/docs/plugins/transform-flow-strip-types/) those during transpliation.

 ### Jump to Symbols

-VS Code uses Typescript under the hood to figure out all of the symbols
+VS Code uses Typescript under the hood to figure out all of the symbols.

+TODO: Decide re:typings.

 ```sh
 npm install typings --global